Smoothing Meets Perturbation: Unified and Tight Analysis for Nonconvex-Concave Minimax Optimization: Preliminaries

 The idea of dual perturbation is to introduce a small quadratic regularizer of the dual variable to the objective function.
 This yields the following perturbed, nonconvex-strongly-concave (NC-SC) minimax problem

-To simplify notation, throughout this paper we use a tilde to denote quantities associated with the perturbed problem~\cref{eq:perturb}.
-That is, for any object $Q$ defined for the original problem~\cref{eq:prob}, its perturbed counterpart $\widetilde Q$ is obtained by replacing $f$ with $\widetilde f$.
-The perturbation term renders the objective function strongly concave in $\y$, and this allows some standard NC-SC minimax techniques to be used.
+Throughout this paper, we let $r_{\y}^t >0$ be non-increasing in $t$.
+This perturbation renders the objective strongly concave in $\y$ at each iteration, thereby enabling the use of standard techniques for NC-SC minimax problems.

-Recall that $\cY$ is bounded and we choose $r_{\y} = \mathcal{O}(\epsilon)$.
-Thus, the perturbation term only affects the dual gradient by $\mathcal{O}(\epsilon)$.
-Therefore, any $\epsilon$--GS of~\cref{eq:prob} is also a $\Theta(\epsilon)$--GS of~\cref{eq:perturb}, and all existing algorithms and GS convergence guarantees established for the perturbed problem~\cref{eq:perturb} directly extend to the original problem~\cref{eq:prob}.
-The algorithms developed in \cite{xu2023unified,lu2020hybrid} essentially apply the vanilla \emph{GDA} on \cref{eq:perturb}, and we formally present it in the following \emph{Perturbed GDA} algorithm.
+Intuitively, if we choose $r_{\y}^t = \mathcal{O}(\epsilon)$ for all $t \ge 0$, the perturbation term alters the dual gradient by at most $\mathcal{O}(\epsilon)$.
+As a result, any $\epsilon$-GS point of~\cref{eq:prob} remains an $\mathcal{O}(\epsilon)$-GS point of~\cref{eq:perturb}, so that convergence guarantees established for the perturbed problem~\cref{eq:perturb} translate to the original problem~\cref{eq:prob} up to an $\mathcal{O}(\epsilon)$ error.
+Moreover, if the perturbation parameter $r_{\y}^t$ gradually diminishes to zero, the iterates are expected to asymptotically recover stationarity points for the original problem~\cref{eq:prob}.